ShiftLeft your potential SAP issues. Even further.

 ShiftLeft.
 Even further.

 One of the new features I am particularly looking forward to is the ability for Development teams to be able to run all of ActiveControl’s automated checks and analyzers themselves, at the point they are signing off their unit testing (i.e in a Development ‘Test Queue’, for any existing ActiveControl users reading this).
 This relatively simply enhancement, which was requested by a couple of customers we’ve been working with over the past few months, will help make Development and Functional consultants even more self-sufficient in their SAP Change delivery.

 It will further cut out unnecessary delays and hidden factories in the form of Team Leads and Change Managers having to reject problematic transports that needn’t have even reached them for approval in the first place.

 It will further reduce the need for unnecessary testing and rework by further shifting left the identification of potential problems with SAP changes being delivered.

 Oh, and talking about potential problems, I'd better stop writing this and get back to brushing up on my vocals for the Frozen sing-along birthday party I am taking my daughters to in a few weeks time.
 I might well draw the line at dressing up as Olaf, but I certainly won’t be saying no to a quick jump around on the Ice Palace bouncy castle.

-For any existing customers interested in seeing what else the latest version of our DevOps toolset has to offer, get in touch and we will send you the TE 6.20 Release Notes.
+For any existing customers interested in seeing what else the latest version of our DevOps toolset has to offer, get in touch.
 Hopefully, you will all be jumping around with excitement when you hear about automated unit testing, the ability to complete Manual Steps in the Web UI, the ability to upload external transport files directly into the Windows GUI and loads more cool new features.